 Norway is a beautiful country full of small towns and gorgeous landscapes.
 While it can be challenging to obtain permanent residence status there, the superior healthcare and incredible range of available activities make it well worth it.
 If you’d like to build an international retirement plan, be sure to speak with your financial advisor.
 They can help you plan appropriately and connect you with individuals to make your international transition easier.

 Tips on Retiring

 - As you explore possible places to retire consider talking to a financial advisor to help you sort through the costs of various options and which options you can afford.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors to help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Part of sorting through your ability to afford retirement locations is knowing what your monthly Social Security check will be.
 A Social Security calculator will give you a pretty good estimate.

 Photo credit: ©iStock.com/Eachat, ©iStock.com/CHUNYIP WONG, ©iStock.com/TK\sara_winter